dabernathy89/meetup-importer-for-the-events-calendar/README.md

 I am not affiliated with Meetup, Inc or Modern Tribe (developers of The Events Calendar).
 This plugin is not endorsed, sponsored, or certified by Meetup, Inc or Modern Tribe.
 I really hope they like it though.

+## Screenshots ##

+1. On the main import settings screen you can set your Meetup.com API Key and the default status of imported events.
+2. On the Meetup.com import tab, you can set up recurring imports.
+Enter the URL of the meetup group and choose Event Categories that its events will be a part of.

 ## Installation ##

 ### Manual Installation ###